 Our school commutes were always so much fun.
-I lived at the top of the hill and as I made my way down to school every morning, I would knock on a few doors and eventually a little crowd of school children would be formed.
+As I lived at the top of the hill, I would make my way down to school every morning, knocking on a few doors and eventually a little crowd of school children would form.

-We would chat on the way and share the bread that we had been given for our mid morning snack.
+We would chat on the way and share the bread that our grandmothers made for us to have for our mid-morning snack.
 We would hop and skip and quite often try and outrun each other.
 I was still the only girl amongst them.

 Mum continued dressing me in pretty dresses.
-She insisted on buying me these pretty white crochet leggings, but by the time I would get to school, my leggings would have a few twigs attached to them or some thistle balls.
+She insisted on buying me these pretty white crochet leggings, but by the time I would get to school, my leggings would have a few twigs stuck to them or some thistle balls too.
 My mum would also, every morning, put my curly locks into pretty little pigtails, tied up with red ribbons.
 These always came off by the time I got to school.
 I was a nightmare!
 She eventually gave up when I was about ten; from then on, I was mostly dressed in boyish shorts and polo shirts.

 Sometimes our winters would last until early March.